 Another choice for creating your own personal dental financial policy may involve obtaining your own extended dental payment plan.
 This is not exactly insurance, but it is ordinarily provided through an outside financing company.

-Just as with an insurance plan or dental financial policy, the terms of an extended dental financial policy payment plan may vary.
+Just as with an insurance plan, the terms of an extended payment plan may vary.
 Pay close attention to the terms and conditions and understand exactly what you are getting.

 Some of these plan providers may offer low or even no interest options.
-This is an excellent choice for a personal dental financial policy, especially if you are able to pay the balance within several months.
+This is an excellent choice for a personal pay out option, especially if you are able to pay the balance within several months.
 Typically a low or no interest plan will allow only a few months pay the entire balance.
 After this point, it may revert to a much higher interest rate.

 Generally, with these plans, the longer the term, the higher the interest rate will be.
 Of course, this will still typically be lower than a credit card.